 Category A CBSD Parameter Set: Prior to the SAS enabling spectrum use by the CBSD, the following Category A CBSD information shall be provided to the SAS.
 The information shall be uploaded either via the CBSD communicating with the SAS or entered by a Certified Professional Installer via a mechanism provided by the SAS administrator.

-CBSD Vendor,
+<DEPRECATED>

 CBSD Serial number [required by Ref-2 96.39(c)],